You don’t have to do this alone

 - Their pedigree, other than a legitimate degree and license.
 An Ivy League education or an alphabet of certifications does not necessarily make the therapist better.

 - Fees.
 While It is okay to consider their fee and expect one that is reasonably priced, try not to let that be the driving factor.
 Good quality counseling may come at a cost.
-Pursuing the cheapest, or the most expensive for that matter, may not be the option that is most effective for you.
+Pursuing the cheapest, or most expensive, option may not be the one that is most effective for you.

 Getting the most from your time and money